-When it comes to Florida probate administration there are rules regarding whether a foreign will passes title.
-Unfortunately, changes in the probate codes of Florida statutes regarding foreign wills can make things confusing.
+Florida probate administration has rules regarding whether a foreign Will passes title.
+Unfortunately, changes in the probate codes of Florida statutes regarding foreign Wills can make things confusing.
 The following article highlights the changes and interpretations of the probate rules.

 Excellent question, as 30 years ago it was sufficient to pass title.
 Now, it apparently is not.

-"Presumptive evidence" is hardly clear, but the language did not last long.
-In 1979 it was changed to the following language: “When admitted to record, the foreign will shall be as valid and effectual to pass title to real property and any right, title, or interest therein as if the will had been admitted to probate in this state.”
-That moved the statute from vague to still vague or maybe even more vague.
-What is the effect of any will admitted to probate in Florida?
+In 1979 it was changed to the following language: “When admitted to record, the foreign Will shall be as valid and effectual to pass title to real property and any right, title, or interest therein as if the Will had been admitted to probate in this state.”
+That is not clear.
+What is the effect of any Will admitted to probate in Florida?
 Does it pass title by itself or not?

-Underwriters in Florida appear generally uncomfortable with the concept of title to non-homestead property passing by admitting a will to probate, either foreign or domestic.
-A personal representative’s deed (with Florida letters of administration) or an order of summary administration are almost always required, either of which would make the procedure in Chapter 734 to admit the will redundant and a waste of money since the foreign will gets admitted under either formal or summary probate procedures.
+Underwriters in Florida are sometimes uncomfortable with the concept of title to non-homestead property passing by admitting a will to probate, either foreign or domestic.
+A personal representative’s deed (with Florida letters of administration) or an order of summary administration is often required, either of which would make the procedure in Chapter 734 to admit the will redundant and a waste of money since the foreign will gets admitted under either formal or summary probate procedures.
 As a result, not very many petitions to admit a foreign will under chapter 734 are filed these days.

-The estate lawyers at Statewide Probate are knowledgeable when it comes to Florida probate rules as it applies to any wills.
+The Florida Probate Attorneys at Statewide Probate are knowledgeable when it comes to Florida probate rules as it applies to any Wills.
 We offer reasonable probate administration fees and offer a free 20-minute consultation for Florida estate administration cases.
 Schedule a free probate consultation with our probate legal team today.
-We proudly serve clients in estates located in Pensacola, Miami, West Palm Beach, Jacksonville, Tallahassee, Fort Meyers, Daytona Beach, Tampa Bay, and throughout the state.
+We proudly serve clients in estates located in Pensacola, Miami, West Palm Beach, Jacksonville, Tallahassee, Daytona Beach, Tampa Bay, and throughout the state.